-As described in the section "The Issuer", the Issuer has undertaken in the Trust Deed that it shall, amongst other things, procure that the Asset-Owning Company will not dispose of Fund Investments other than pursuant to any Key Fund Matter, the Disposal Option or the Clean-up Option.
+As described in the section "The Issuer", the Issuer has undertaken in the Trust Deed that it shall, amongst other things, procure that the Asset-Owning Company will not dispose of Fund Investments other than pursuant to any Key Fund Matter or the Disposal Option.
 In the event of such a disposal, as a result of the highly illiquid nature of the Fund Investments, proceeds received in respect of any sale of a Fund Investment may be substantially less than its net asset value.
 If the entire Portfolio of Fund Investments were to be sold, there can be no assurance that the aggregate sale proceeds would be equal to or greater than the aggregate of the Issuer's liabilities (including, without limitation, the principal amount outstanding under the Bonds).